 Medicare Advantage plans, known as Part C, provide all-in-one coverage from private health insurance agencies.

-Along with covering the costs of hospital and medical care, Advantage plans can be tailored to match your needs, such as by adding drug, dental, or vision coverage.
+Along with covering the costs of hospital and medical care, Advantage plans can be tailored to match your needs, such as by adding prescription drug, dental, or vision coverage.
 Some Medicare Advantage plans in South Carolina even provide the option of additional coverage for wellness programs or transportation needs.

 Each state has a variety of Medicare Advantage plans and providers, and there are many options when it comes to Medicare South Carolina.
 These carriers offer unique plans to suit a variety of budgets and coverage needs.